Design at VentureDive

 UX Designer is an all-encompassing role and frequently rotates between Services and Products.
 Technically speaking, those UX Designers who can code CSS and HTML could be called a different title — however, it is rare: once a UX Designer, they are encouraged to expand their horizon within the design lifecycle: Research, Synthesis & Ideation, Prototyping & Design, and Implementation.

 Visual Designer is meant to specialize in graphics and visual design.
 They also help with branding and identity design with the help of content strategists and marketers (the latter two are part of the marketing team).
+Using social media plug-ins for analytics, these visual designs help improve our social media presence with intuitive designs.

 Web Designer can do Visual Design as well as code CSS/HTML.
 In my experience, there are very few folks who have a good design sense and can also do good coding.
 Consequently, we rarely have people fitting the required profile, but when we find them, we know what to call them.